 6 books by 5 Korean female authors

 I recently returned from a week-long trip to Seoul.
-Although I had previously been on ‘a cinematic journey to South Korea’, this was actually the first time I set foot in the country.
-It’s been 4 years since ‘Parasite’, directed by Bong Joon-ho, won the Academy Awards for Best Picture, Best Director, and Best Original Screenplay.
-This was a historical moment: ‘Parasite’ was the first South Korean film to have been nominated in these categories, as well as the first non-English language film to win the Academy Award for Best Picture.
-Since then, I have watched many more films from South Korea, listened to Korean music (not only K-pop) and read 6 books by 5 Korean female authors (I have yet to come across a book written by a Korean male author).
+Although I had previously been on what I like to call “a cinematic journey to South Korea,” this was my first time actually setting foot in the country.
+It’s been four years since Parasite, directed by Bong Joon-ho, made history at the Academy Awards, winning Best Picture, Best Director, and Best Original Screenplay.
+It was the first South Korean film ever nominated in these major categories—and the first non-English language film to win Best Picture.
+Since then, I’ve watched many more South Korean films, listened to a range of Korean music (not just K-pop), and read six books by five Korean female authors—though I have yet to discover a book written by a Korean male author.

 I Want to Die but I Want to Eat Tteokbokki, by Baek Se-hee

-A second book, I Want to Die but I Still Want to Eat Tteokbokki: Further Conversations with My Psychiatrist, is due to be published in English in August 2024.
+A sequel, I Want to Die but I Still Want to Eat Tteokbokki: Further Conversations with My Psychiatrist, is due to be published in English in August 2024.

-As a psychiatrist myself, I can’t help but notice the disproportionately high number of suicides among young Korean artists, such as Song Yoo-jung, Choi Jin-sil, Kim Jong-hyun, Goo Hara, Cha In-ha, Sulli, and Oh In-hye.
+As a psychiatrist myself, I found this book particularly engaging.
+It also brought to mind the alarmingly high number of suicides among young Korean artists, including Song Yoo-jung, Choi Jin-sil, Kim Jong-hyun, Goo Hara, Cha In-ha, Sulli, and Oh In-hye.

 Welcome to the Hyunam-Dong Bookshop, by Hwang Bo-reum

-This is Hwang Bo-reum’s debut novel.
-It was first published in Korean in 2022 and was translated into English shortly afterwards.
+This is Hwang Bo-reum’s debut novel, first published in Korean in 2022 and translated into English soon after.

-The story is set in a quaint neighbourhood in Seoul.
-The heroine is a young woman who divorces her husband, quits her career and opens up a bookshop.
-A bibliophile myself, I enjoyed following her journey into the world of books and meeting interesting characters on the way.
+Set in a quaint neighbourhood of Seoul, the story follows a young woman who divorces her husband, leaves behind her corporate career, and opens a small bookshop.
+As a bibliophile myself, I loved following her quiet journey of self-discovery through books and the fascinating people she meets along the way.

 Greek Lessons, by Han Kang

-This is the first book by Han Kang that I’ve read, but neither her first novel nor her first one to be translated into English.
-It was first published in Korean in 2011, and in English in 2023.
+This is the first book by Han Kang that I’ve read—though it’s neither her debut novel nor her first to be translated into English.
+Originally published in Korean in 2011 and translated into English in 2023, it’s a hauntingly poetic story set in Seoul.

-Other works by the same author include Human Acts, The White Book and The Vegetarian.
+Other notable works by Han Kang include Human Acts, The White Book, and The Vegetarian.

 The Vegetarian, by Han Kang

-This is the second book by Han Kang I’ve read.
-It was first published in Korean as three separate novelettes (2004, 2005) and then compiled into a novel (2007).
-It was translated into English in 2015.
+This is the second book by Han Kang that I’ve read.
+It was originally published in Korean as three separate novelettes (2004 and 2005) before being compiled into a single novel in 2007.
+The English translation followed in 2015.

 A film adaptation, directed by Lim Woo-Seong, was released in 2009.